temporalio/edu-errstrat-typescript-code/exercises/rollback-with-saga/README.md

 1. Edit the `workflows.ts` file.
 2. Import your `Compensation` interface from `shared.ts` that you defined in Part C. Notice that at the beginning of the `pizzaWorkflow`, we define a variable called `compensations`, which is a list of `Compensation` objects (and defaulted as an empty array).
+3. Import your `compensate` function and `errorMessage` function from the `compensationUtils` file you looked at in part D.
-3. Look at the first compensation (compensation for `updateInventory`) which is provided for you.
+4. The first compensation step is provided for you.
 Before we call `updateInventory`, we add its compensating counterpart - `revertInventory` into the array of `compensations`.
 We use the `unshift` method, which adds an item in the beginning of an array.
 This ensures that the compensations are executed in the reverse order of their addition, which is important for correctly reversing the steps of the Workflow.
-4. Following the pattern in step 3, add a compensation for an error in the `sendBill` Activity.
+5. Following the pattern in step 3, add a compensation for an error in the `sendBill` Activity.
 Add in a compensation object for `sendBill` by calling `refundCustomer` which takes in a `bill` argument.
+Add your own message.
-5. At this point, as you go through the pizza Workflow, your `compensations` array should look like this: `[ { message: 'reversing send bill: ', fn: refundCustomer }, { message: 'reversing update inventory: ', fn: revertInventory }]`.
+6. At this point, as you go through the pizza Workflow, your `compensations` array should look like this: `[ { message: 'reversing send bill: ', fn: refundCustomer }, { message: 'reversing update inventory: ', fn: revertInventory }]`.